taroooyan/bg-wiki/NANO-MANUAL.md

 ***
 ***
 ##STEP 03: BATTERY
-Attention: The lithium-ion battery is encased in a mylar membranewhich can be punctured, causing damage.
-Handle it carefully!
+ This battery is a 2000mAh 3.7V Li-Po (a.k.a.
+Li-Poly).
+Attention: the battery is encased in a mylar membrane.
+If punctured, Li-Ion cells can be hazardous and cause damage.
+Handle carefully!
+The lead wires connection to the battery may be reinforced with electrica insulation tape to prevent their being cut, torn or falling off.
+(If broken off, do not attempt to reattach the wire to the battery.
+Although some DIY lore say repair is possible, it is not advisable given potential hazards.)
+Only recharge the Li-Po battery in the correct USB recharger.

 This step is a little tricky, so do a dry run ﬁrst before actually attaching the battery with foam tape!